Austin Pedestrian Accident Attorneys

 Drivers are responsible for making safe choices as well and are expected to look out for pedestrians and drive defensively.
 Even with these laws in place, drivers and pedestrians text and talk on their cell phones while driving or walking, making them distracted enough to cause an accident.
 Exercising care and right-of-way are aspects of the law that are taken into account when building a case after a pedestrian accident has occurred.

 Courts consider many factors when figuring out who is responsible for an accident.
 Traffic law violations, distractions, and any dangerous behaviors can all contribute to a serious accident.
 Liability for a pedestrian accident is determined based on the duty of care owed by the parties involved.
-At Gibson Hill, we can help you determine who is liable and decide if you have a case based on negligence, law violation, distraction, or recklessness.
+At Gibson Hill Personal Injury, we can help you determine who is liable and decide if you have a case based on negligence, law violation, distraction, or recklessness.

 Contact a Pedestrian Accident Lawyer Today

-The Austin personal injury lawyers at Gibson Hill work hard to help clients just like you receive the compensation they need after a pedestrian accident.
+The Austin personal injury lawyers at Gibson Hill Personal Injury work hard to help clients just like you receive the compensation they need after a pedestrian accident.
 We want to minimize your stress and anxiety, and we will fight for what you need so you can focus on recovering.
 Call our office at (713) 659-4000 and discuss your case with one of our experienced attorneys today.